 Calendar and Tasks are closely connected time management tools.

 Calendar is used for events with a specific date and time, tasks are for assignments without a specific time slot (you can set a deadline, though).

-When you use the calendar to plan your events, all your events are automatically added to reporting (the same applies for tasks).
+When you use the calendar to plan your events, all your events are automatically added to reporting (the same applies to tasks).

 Tasks are for planning your activities, even so, you can set a deadline with a specific date and time.
 It gives a thorough overview of your and other peoples’ activities.
 Unless a task is marked as done or deleted, it will stay in the task list – it won't be forgotten.
 Even so, done tasks can also be filtered out in the task list.

 - Changing the order of tasks is simple – take your mouse cursor to the beginning of the task line, and drag and drop the task

 - The list can be grouped, filtered and sorted by various conditions